MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/information-barriers/information-barriers-troubleshooting.md

 ### What to do

 Information barrier policies are assigned to segments of users.
 Segments are defined by using certain [attributes in user account profiles](/microsoft-365/compliance/information-barriers-attributes).
-If you must remove a policy from a single user, consider editing that user's profile in Azure Active Directory such that the user is no longer included in a segment affected by information barriers.
+If you must remove a policy from a single user, consider editing that user's profile in Microsoft Entra such that the user is no longer included in a segment affected by information barriers.

 1. Use the **Get-InformationBarrierRecipientStatus** cmdlet with Identity parameters.
 This cmdlet returns information about users, such as attribute values and any information barrier policies that are applied.